jkvastad/Godot-Shader-Tutorials/shader-introduction/README.md

 ![Godot_fragment_edges](https://github.com/user-attachments/assets/fccd902d-b288-4f72-83a8-e2f43773ea68)

 Notice how the edges disappear when the cubes touch!
 This is because we are using a post-process shader, which calculates the edges based on the screen colors of a previously rendered screen.
-This animation uses two shaders - first one to color the face normals of the cube, which is then used by the second shader to color edges when normals change:
+This animation uses two shaders - first one to color the face normals of the cube, which is then used by the second shader to color edges when normals change (Note in the fragment_edges.tscn how the MeshInstance3D's mesh's material's shader has its next pass option set to the edge shader):

 ```glsl
 // Shader for coloring surfaces with model normals.